11 Snakes Which Are Easy To Step On

 Source: iNaturalist user hopeland – CC BY 4.0

-The real danger of Russell’s vipers is their tendency to lurk on farmland, and this makes them exceedingly easy to step on.
-Farmers busying themselves with rice harvesting may fail to notice the Russell’s viper lurking in the brush.
-Russell’s vipers have excellent camouflage, with beige-black shades and no neon colours.
-Farmers are well aware that their fields are full of killer snakes, but they have a job to do and can’t complain.
 Insecticides may exist, but serpenticides currently don’t.
+Most Indian farmers are well aware that their fields are full of killer snakes, but they have a job to do, and can’t complain.
 Only recently have Indian farmers begun wearing thick protective boots en masse, despite it sounding like a simple idea.

-6 Brown house snake
+6 Cape house snake

 Cape House Snake Boaedon capensis